Bogota is the sprawling capital of Colombia and the country's largest city by a landslide.

-- La Candelaria – La Candelaria is a historic district in Bogota, and can be enjoyed by simply walking around the streets during the daytime, taking in the colorful buildings and street art.
+La Candelaria – La Candelaria is a historic district in Bogota.
+It can be enjoyed by simply walking around the streets during the daytime, taking in the colorful buildings and street art.

 Cerro de Monserrate – On a clear day, you can take the small tram up Cerro de Monserrate for sweeping views of the capital.
 A church is situated atop the mountain, as are a bunch of souvenir shops.

 Catedral de Sal de Zipaquira (Salt Cathedral) – About an hour outside of the city, in the town of Zipaquira, a cathedral was carved within a salt mine.

 Food & Drink